Royal Children's Hospital: Carlton: 1876–1963

+William Snowball was an influential paediatrician at the hospital from 1878 until his death in 1902, working to "improve accommodation and hygiene conditions for children in medical care, training structures for nursing staff, and research into diseases afflicting his patients".
+Sarah Anne Bishop served as the hospital's nursing matron around the same time period, overseeing a tenfold increase in the number of nursing staff, improvements for staff and patients, and the establishment of the hospital's nursing training school.
+In 1898, Ethel Cowan became the first woman appointed as a resident doctor at the hospital.

+The RCH Auxiliary movement was established by Mary Guthrie in 1922 to coordinate volunteering and fundraising efforts at the hospital.
+Ella Latham, former president of a suburban auxiliary, served as president of the RCH committee of management from 1933 to 1954.
+In conjunction with medical director Vernon Collins and lady superintendent Lucy de Neeve, she oversaw the transition of the hospital "from a charity hospital to an institution that provided medical services of the highest quality, education and training facilities for staff, a research organisation in both curative and preventive medicine, and a link with the university".

+Move to Parkville and further expansion: 1963–present

+The hospital moved to the corner of Flemington Road and Gatehouse Street in Parkville in 1963.

 In 2005, the Victoria State Government announced plans to build a brand new 340 bed home for RCH adjacent to the existing site.
 The winning bid of the redevelopment was led by Babcock & Brown with architects Billard Leece Partnership and Bates Smart Architects.
-HKS Inc. Architects of Dallas, Texas provided Pediatric Design and Planning Services and consulting engineers Norman Disney & Young.
+HKS Inc. Architects of Dallas, Texas provided Paediatric Design and Planning Services and consulting engineers Norman Disney & Young.
 Work commenced on the site in late 2007, and was completed in late 2011, opened by Her Majesty Queen Elizabeth II on her Royal Tour.
 Patients were moved into the new hospital in November 2011.
+The project won the 2012 Melbourne Prize and the Victorian Architecture Medal.

 After the move to new facility, demolition of the old site was completed by December 2012.
 Much of the old site was turned back into parkland, creating a new gateway to Royal Park.
 Landscaping of the park was complete by 2015.

 Good Friday Appeal

 The Good Friday Appeal is held annually to raise money for the hospital.
 It has been broadcast on the Seven TV network for 52 years.

 The goal of the Appeal is to ensure that children with life-threatening illnesses receive the best possible medical and clinical care.

 The 2009 Appeal raised $13,862,734.
 The 2010 Appeal raised $14,462,000.
 The 2011 Appeal raised $15,156,000.
 The 2012 Appeal raised $15,820,640.
 The 2013 appeal raised $16,405,534.65.
 The 2016 Appeal, raised $17,445,624.
 The 2017 Appeal, raised $17,605,662.

 A new record was set in 2018, with the appeal raising $18,043,251.